 Step 4.
 Use the stones to recreate the story.
 The stones can be put into different orders to retell the story in different ways.

 Top tip!
-The stones can also be used to focus on key words from the book in question, this is a fun way to recycle and review vocabulary for younger learners.
+The stones can also be used to focus on key words from the book in question.
+It’s a fun way to recycle and review vocabulary for younger learners.

 (This activity can be used to accompany First Words with Peppa Pig: The Den)

-Find a water bottle and fill it up.
-Find a space outside, a patio or pavement would work well.
-Now use the water bottle instead of a pen to draw characters from the book, this can be used as a guessing game.
+Find a small water bottle, ideally with a sports cap, and fill it up.
+On a space outside such as a grey patio or pavement, use the water bottle instead of a pen to draw characters from the book.
 The water bottle can also be used to focus on small key words from the book.

 Writing can be tricky for younger learners and this is a useful way to practice motor skills in a fun and engaging manner.
 The water bottle idea can also be used to practice letter formation.

-Ask the children to collect leaves, stones, pebbles and twigs from a garden or park area.
-They then need to see if they can make the name of their favourite character using the items they have collected.
-This is a tactile activity that can really help motivate children to form letters and words.
+Ask the children to collect leaves, stones, pebbles and twigs from a garden or outdoor area.
+Next, ask them to try and make the name of their favourite character using the items they have collected.
+This is a tactile activity that can help motivate children to form letters and words.

 Top tip!
 Use this game as a creative art task after reading the book together.

 Step 1.
-Go outside and make paper planes.
+Grab some scrap paper and go outside and make paper planes.

 Step 2.
 Have a competition and see who can throw it the furthest.